 If you have any questions regarding how to register your skater, please contact the Club at firstname.lastname@example.org

-We also have a casino every 2-3 years, with the next one being January 17-18, 2023 at Pure Casino (7055 Argyll Road).
-We ask that all PreSTAR, Adult figure skate and STARSkate members also sign up for a casino shift so that we have a full roster of volunteers for the casino.
+We also have a casino every 2-3 years, with the last one being January 2023 at Pure Casino (7055 Argyll Road).
+When we have a casino, we ask that all PreSTAR, Adult figure skate and STARSkate members also sign up for a casino shift so that we have a full roster of volunteers for the casino.
 This casino funding is extremely important to pay for our ice rental and other program expenses.

 We appreciate all our volunteers!

-If you do not wish to volunteer and sign up for a casino shift, there is a volunteer buy out fee of $300 that can be purchased at registration.
+If you do not wish to volunteer there is a volunteer buy out fee of $300 that can be purchased at registration.
 Note that if the volunteer commitment is not performed, the Club reserves the right to process the volunteer buyout fee at the end of the season.

 Drop in fees are $17 for members of Figure 8 Skating Club and $25 for non-members.
 To drop in, please notify the Skating Director (email email@example.com) in advance.
 Drop-in fees must be paid online prior to going on the ice.